Related Links

 All financial aid forms must be on file and all accounts in order before the list is adopted.
 Please be sure all is in order.

-Special Interest Houses must select their residents early in order to turn in their house lists before the lottery.
-Contact the House President, or House Manager as soon as possible if you want to live in a Special Interest House.
+Special Interest Houses and Special Interest Floors must select their residents early in order to turn in their house lists/floor lists before the lottery.
+Contact the House President, or Club President as soon as possible if you want to live in a Special Interest House or Special Interest Floor.
 You will be notified if you are selected to live in the house.

 If so, you do not participate in the Lottery.
 Your name MUST appear on the list of next year’s residents submitted to the Residential Life Office if you are going to live in the house.